 Each day, Chaplain Mitchell goes “into prisons for people who have made bad choices – for whom God has given a second chance – trying to change their lifestyle through Jesus Christ.”
 When asked why he does a super-max facility, he responds easily, “Sometimes when you have a calling, you just go.”

 “I’ve seen people’s lives changed.
 I’ve seen people who were hardened criminals change their lives in a worship service.
 Great blessings of hope…I see the hope that is inside the prison.
 Where there is life there is hope.
 I’m sure there will come a time when the Lord is through with me – but not yet.”
 Chaplain Mitchell recounts the story of a lifer who came in demonstrating his reputation for spewing hatred but he was saved in the prison and how is the chaplain’s best spokesman.
 In fact, “He runs the church – WILD!”
 And wonderful.

 God changes people’s lives.

 When not working, Chaplain Mitchell shares his love with his wife and twin daughters who are graduates of UVA – Wise, where his wife works.
-When not busy, his favorite pastime is to watch his high school aged son play sports (scholarship material, there folks!).
+When not busy, his favorite pastime is to watch his son play sports – and will play football for VA Tech in the fall of 2018.
 Chaplain Mitchell loves his family, Jesus Christ and watching God transform even the most hardened and desperate of hearts.
 He knows God can do it.
-He’s had a front row seat for 18+ years.
+He’s had a front row seat for 19+ years.